 Postoperative eye drops will be used for approximately 7 days.
 Sometimes as determined by the surgeon, you may need additional drops past that time period.

 You will not be allowed to rub your eyes and you will be given eye shields to protect your eyes while you sleep.
 You will also be asked to avoid getting water, soap, or shampoo in your eyes while showering or bathing.

 WHAT CAN YOU EXPECT YOUR EARLY VISION TO BE?

 Typically patients experience small fluctuations and blurriness in their vision for the first week to a few months as their eyes are healing.
 This can be very dependent on the amount of nearsightedness, farsightedness, and/or astigmatism that was treated.
 It is common, however, for most patients to see enough to resume their regular activities very quickly.
 Your surgeon will discuss what is best for you based on your situation.

 LASIK eye surgery, as in any other major surgery, has risks.
-Dr Broussard, who is a highly experienced LASIK surgeon, can answer your questions about LASIK risks and possible side effects.
-Every FDA approved laser used in vision correction has various risks and complications associated with them.
+Dr. Broussard, who is a highly experienced LASIK surgeon and ophthalmologist, can answer your questions about LASIK risks and possible side effects.
+Every FDA-approved laser used in vision correction has various risks and complications associated with them.
 But all lasers approved for LASIK include the risks of dry eye syndrome, which can be severe; the possible need for glasses or contact lenses after surgery; visual symptoms including halos, glare, starbursts, and double vision, which can be debilitating; and the loss of vision.
 LASIK is considered contraindicated in pregnant or nursing women, and in patients with collagen vascular, autoimmune or immune deficiency disease as well as keratoconus or suspected keratoconus.
 Patients currently taking Accutane or Cordorone are also considered contraindicated for LASIK.